stoneskin

 self.value = value

-if you want you could create the new object with flexible number of arguments, below is the example:
+If you want, you could create a new object with a flexible number of arguments.
+Below is an example:

 # myClass.py